browserbase/slack-operator/README.md

    - When deployed to Vercel, the agent maintains state between interactions, allowing for follow-up questions and multi-step tasks

 4. **State Management**:
-   - For Slack interactions, the agent maintains conversation state to support continuous interactions
+   - For Slack interactions, the agent maintains conversation state using Vercel's blob storage to support continuous interactions
    - Each session uses a dedicated browser instance that persists throughout the task

 5. **Regional Optimization**: